philsturgeon/phil.tech/src/content/rest-confusion-explained-further.md

 ---
+layout: post
+author: [Phil]
 title: Still Going on REST is the new SOAP
-date: 2018-01-20 18:38 EDT
-tags: api, rest, rpc, soap, http2
-category: api
-comments: true
 excerpt: The misunderstandings on REST continue, and I'm happy to explain them all up!
+date: 2018-01-20
+tags: [api, rest, rpc, soap, http2]
+# comments: true
 ---

 One month after [A Response to REST is the new SOAP](https://phil.tech/api/2017/12/18/rest-confusion-explained/) and I'm still having a productive dialog with the author, helping him understand how REST works.
 I thought it might interest some of you too.

-**Pakal de Bonchamp**
+## Pakal de Bonchamp

 Thanks for the lengthy article - we unexpectedly agree on many things.
 I'll try to summarize my thoughts about this (and the tons of comments on social media) in a complementary post, but I just take the opportunity to clarify some dubious (but minor) points here